 Garlic is a natural antibiotic that can help fight infections and fight inflammation.

-Olive oil is rich in antioxidants and healthy fats that can help protect the body against inflammation.
+Extra Virgin Olive Oil is rich in antioxidants and healthy fats that can help protect the body against inflammation.
 Olive oil is high in monounsaturated fat, antioxidants, and oleocanthal, a chemical that can reduce inflammation and pain.

 Fish, particularly fatty fish like salmon, tuna, and sardines, are excellent for reducing inflammation.
 Omega-3 fatty acids, which are present in oily fish, may help reduce the levels of inflammatory proteins in the body.